kabiromohd/Divvy-Analytics-Dashboard-Project/README.md

 ## 4) Setup dbt Cloud for Analytics Engineering

-For this project a cloud option was selected for dbt setup.
+For this project a dbt cloud option was selected for dbt setup.
 Please follow the following steps:

-- Setting up dbt for using BigQuery (cloud)
+- Setting up dbt and connect to your BigQuery

 - Open a free developer dbt cloud account following [this link](https://www.getdbt.com/signup)